pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. return_path_all_columns_end

-Return columns for cost functions ...............................................................................
+Result columns for cost functions ...............................................................................

 .. rubric:: Used in the following